BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 12) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Serpent-programming-language-operations#functions) you need to fix the third item.

+13) In the very beginning of [Dagger](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger): "Currently, there are three major categories.."
+"However, both are imperfect.."

 ## Minor issues

 1) [Currency and Issuance](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#currency-and-issuance): "the denominations will be pre-labelled":